bookingactivities/booking-activities/readme.txt

 * Feature - iCal - Export / Sync bookings (just like CSV export)
 * Feature - iCal - Customize the events title and description with event data
 * Feature - iCal - Display the booking list in the events description
+* Feature - Allow to login / register before booking with a distinct button (in User data fields settings, Login tab)
+* Feature - Add the [bookingactivities_list login_form="desired_form_id"] login_form attribute to display a login form instead of the booking list if the user is not logged in
+* Feature - Add the [bookingactivities_login form="desired_form_id"] shortcode to display a login form if the user is not logged in
 * Tweak - The Events will be bookable in / for up to options can now be set in days, hours and minutes
 * Tweak - The Booking changes delay option can now be set in days, hours and minutes
 * Tweak - The backend booking list is now AJAXified (optional, saved per user)